kmille/linux-debugging/README.md

 >tcpdump -ni any portrange 2000-3000
 >nc -s 192.168.10.70 -p 2000 -v localhost 8000
 >curl --interface 192.168.10.70 --local-port 2001 -v localhost:8000

+### Find the dropping firewall
+use mtr for a simple traceroute with a TCP SYN to 443 on top
+shows you where the packet is dropped when there are multiple firewalls and you don't know which is dropping your SYNs

+>mtr --tcp -P 443 server

 ### Useful tcpdump filter
 SYN only (someone trys to connect but the firewall drops => retransmission)